franciscoengenheiro/concurrent-problem-sets/README.md

 The developed system should meet the following requirements:

-- use a number of threads there are appropriate to the computational capacity and not proportional to the number of connected clients.
+- Use a number of threads there are **appropriate to the computational capacity** and not proportional to the number of connected clients.
-- continue to handle a large number of clients simultaneously.
+- Continue to **handle a large number of clients** simultaneously.
-- not block the threads that handle the client connections or any other threads in the system unless absolutely necessary.
+- **Not block the threads** that handle the client connections or any other threads in the system unless absolutely necessary.
-- provide application-level commands to terminate the server gracefully and abruptly.
+- Provide **application-level commands** to terminate the server gracefully and abruptly.

 ### Solution

-Here lies the solution to the problem set, addressing the challenges and requirements outlined.

-#### Modifications
+### Modifications

-In order to provide an effective solution, several modifications were made to the existing implementation.
+In order to provide an effective solution, several modifications were made to the existing base implementation.
-These modifications aimed to enhance performance, improve functionality, and optimize resource utilization.
+These modifications aimed to enhance performance, improve functionality and optimize resource utilization.

-##### Asynchronous Message Queue
+### Asynchronous Message Queue

 - A [AsyncMessageQueue](src/main/kotlin/pt/isel/pc/problemsets/set3/solution/AsyncMessageQueue.kt) class was implemented
   to provide a syncronized communication mechanism between coroutines,